 For instance, Tolkien created a genre-defining series of works with The Hobbit and Lord of the Rings.
 He devoted great energy and time into building Middle Earth and the cultures and histories, even created an entire language in elvish.
 That all shone through in the story.
 You felt like you were there because of the richness of the detail.
 It’s a fictional world that feels alive, and that’s our aim as worldbuilders.
 To create a fictional world that feels as real as our own.

-The subject of worldbuilding can be an absolute minefield.
+The subject of creating fantasy worlds can be an absolute minefield.
 One sure-fire way to counter the info dump is to work with fellow writers.
 Get their feedback, discuss solutions.
 In the process, you help each other.

 That’s what my writing community is all about.
 We gather in a private Facebook group that you can join when you join the community.
 Just click the button below to learn more.
 And for another more detailed worldbuilding guide, please see the section below.